mswiseman/R-examples/animation_git.md

 psilocybe_inat_accurate_animation$month[psilocybe_inat_accurate_animation$month=="11"] <- "November"
 psilocybe_inat_accurate_animation$month[psilocybe_inat_accurate_animation$month=="12"] <- "December"

-#need to re-order months.
+# Re-ordering months so they go from January -> December
 psilocybe_inat_accurate_animation$month <- factor(psilocybe_inat_accurate_animation$month, levels = month.name)

-#creating vectors for my labels
+# Creating vectors for my labels, this tidies things and allows me to use my wrapper function.
 title <- "The diversity and abundance of Psilocybe spp. is greatest in November and December in the western US." caption <- "Figure 1.
 Each point represents n number of observations from the respective species.
 Data was retrieved from research grade iNaturalist observations.
 Some species (ex.
 Ps. cyanescens) are missing due to obscured datapoints."

-#Animation and plot code
+# Here's the final animation and plot code
 my.animation<-ggplot(data = west_coast) +
   geom_polygon(aes(x = long,
                    y = lat,